wp-plugins/wp-url-shorten/readme.txt

 <strong>Report links</strong>

 <p>Instantly report any suspicious, spam, malware link to refli directly for removal <a href="http://ref.li/report.php">ref.li/report.php</a></p>
+<p>We use Google Safe Browsing API to detect links with malware, so this is 100% safe</p>

 Get Shortend!
 Thousands of Unique Custom Shortlinks are available Get them before someone does.
 Thanks!